e18e/e18e/docs/docs/publishing.md

 > It can be a slow job opening all of your packages individually and changing these settings.
 To assist with this, you can use the [open-packages-on-npm](https://github.com/antfu/open-packages-on-npm) tool in your local repository to open the package(s) on npm, each in a new tab.
 You can then use this [userscript](https://github.com/sxzz/userscripts/blob/main/src/npm-trusted-publisher.md) to quickly update the trusted publisher settings on each page.

 > [!NOTE]
 > Make sure your GitHub workflow is using Node.js v24.8.0 or higher for the publish step.
 This ensures automatic trusted publishing is supported for npm.
+Alternatively, you can force npm to update by running `npm i -g npm` in a step in the workflow before you publish.

 ## Standard Workflow